CybercentreCanada/assemblyline4_docs/docs/user_manual/assemblyline_client.md

     al_client = get_client("https://localhost:443", cert='/path/to/cert/file.pem')

-    # and if your assemblyline server is using a self-signed cert
+    # and if your Assemblyline server is using a self-signed cert

     al_client = get_client("https://localhost:443", auth=('user', 'password'), verify=False)
     al_client = get_client("https://localhost:443", auth=('user', 'password'), verify='/path/to/server.crt')

-The assemblyline client is fully documented in the docstrings so if you use an interactive client like ipython you can use the help feature.
+The Assemblyline client is fully documented in the docstrings so if you use an interactive client like iPython you can use the help feature.

     al_client.search.alert?
     Signature: al_client.search.alert(query, *args, **kwargs)